polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssets`: The assets by which to reduce Holding.
+- `assets: Assets`: The assets by which to reduce Holding.

 Kind: *Command*